DURRAINk/movie_recommender/README.md

 This application requires "Taipy" python library installed.

-You need replace your own API key with the "TMDB_API_KEY" in func.py file.
+You need to replace your own API key with the "TMDB_API_KEY" in func.py file.
 In order to do that, get your free api key from "https://www.omdbapi.com/apikey.aspx" and learn more about using the api packages on "https://www.omdbapi.com/"

 For knowing more about Taipy visit "https://taipy.io/"